ludaavics/memento-photos/content/english/post/pictures-overload.md

 ---
-title: "Picture Overload"
+title: Pictures Overload
-date: 2021-10-17T21:37:25-04:00
+date: 2021-10-17T21:37:25.000-04:00
-image: "images/post/pictures-overload.jpg"
+image: images/post/pictures-overload.jpg
-description: ""
+description: ''
-summary:
-  "Being faced with an unsurmountable mountain of pictures feels absolutely discouraging.
-This pictures overload problem is typical in our digital age."
+summary: Being faced with an unsurmountable mountain of pictures feels absolutely discouraging.
+This pictures overload problem is typical in our digital age.
-categories: ["preparation"]
+categories:
+- preparation
-type: "regular"
+type: regular

 ---

-I recently asked one of my close mom friends if I could do a photobook of her daughter’s first year of life.
-Her daughter and my son are the same age, and they’ve known each other since they were tiny babies, so I was really excited to look at all those wonderfully cute pictures again.
-I was also happy to give my friend a gift that I hoped would be meaningful to her.
-She loved the idea, and promptly sent me her pictures, apologizing for the fact that s he had never taken the time to sort through them, and that there were loads, LOADS of photos.
+I was recently working on a photobook focused on a little girl's first year of life.
+After initially discussing how she was hoping to structure the book, her mom promptly sent me her pictures, apologizing for the fact that she had never taken the time to sort through them, and that there were loads, LOADS of photos.
 How many photos?
 6,854 is the exact number she sent me.

 Once I downloaded them all, and started scrolling, I felt truly discouraged.
 How could I possibly sort through almost seven thousand pictures??
 This was going to take me DAYS.
 All I wanted to do was close my computer and go do something else.

 If you’ve ever faced a similar situation, you probably understand how discouraging it feels to be faced with an apparently unsurmountable mountain of pictures.